mobileposse/github-version-action/README.md

 ### `new_version`

-The time we greeted you.
+The newly incremented version number

 ## Example usage